Longitudinal Rotations (throughout the residency year unless otherwise indicated)

 Resident involvement in all teaching activities fosters the development and refinement of the resident’s communication skills and knowledge base.
 This experience can build confidence and promote the effectiveness of the resident as a teacher.
 Residents will serve as co-preceptors for P-4 pharmacy students from OU College of Pharmacy on clinical rotations, and are expected to act as role models for these students.
 Residents also provide didactic instruction to Emergency Medicine physician residents.
 In addition, residents will be active in the hospital by participating in activities not limited to in-services, journal clubs, topic discussions, case studies and small group discussions throughout the year.
 ASHP Teaching Certificate is offered as an option.

 Each resident is required to develop and complete a research project during their 12-month tenure.
 Faculty and clinical staff will present project ideas during orientation, and residents will select a research topic based on their clinical interests.
 An appropriate preceptor will be selected to mentor and supervise the resident.
 Residents will develop a formal research proposal and submit the proposal to the Investigational Review Board (IRB) for approval.
-Each resident will present a poster on their research topic at ASHP’s Midyear Clinical Meeting in the fall and ALCALDE Pharmacy Residency Leadership Conference and the Oklahoma Society of Health System Pharmacists Residency Research Conference in the spring.
+Each resident will present a poster on their research topic at ASHP’s Midyear Clinical Meeting.
+Podium presentations are required at the ALCALDE Pharmacy Residency Leadership Conference and the Oklahoma Society of Health System Pharmacists Residency Research Conference in the spring.

 PGY-1 residents are required to fulfill the service commitment (staffing) designed to ensure that residents gain experience and can function as individual, competent clinical practitioners.
 Each resident will train with preceptors and basic training, split between clinical and distribution/dispensing duties, will take place during the first 5 weeks of residency.
 At the conclusion of the basic training period, the designated preceptors and the resident will mutually determine if the resident is ready to function independently as a pharmacist.